 Are Cow Tails Safe for Dogs?

-This testimonial of cow tails made me a bit nervous and I never tried them with my dogs.
+This testimonial about cow tails made me a bit nervous, and I never tried them with my dogs.
 I did try pork tails, which the dogs loved, but never cow tails.
-I went further and read reviews on cow tails sold on Chewy.com and found that 68% of customers who purchased the Barkworthies cow tails were happy with the product.
+I went further and read reviews on cow tails sold on Chewy.com and found that 68% of customers who purchased Barkworthies cow tails were happy with the product.
 The one-star reviews all mentioned that the cow tails were harder than expected, didn't digest well, and had a strong odor.

 I posted a question on Chewy.com to learn about how the cow tails are processed.
 Chewy forwarded my question to Barkworthies, but never received a response.